Therapy for High Achievers

 We’ll do this by exploring the difference between your adaptive and maladaptive high achieving and perfectionism.

 Your adaptive high-achieving and perfectionism hold so many strengths: your drive, creativity, vision, and integrity.
 The parts of you that care deeply and show up fully, because you’re just naturally really good at doing things well.
 Maladaptive high achieving and perfectionism, on the other hand, is rooted in fear and shame.
 These are the parts that tell you you’re only as good as your last success.
 That rest is weakness.
-That if you’re not doing, you’re failing — or worse, you’re nothing.
+That if you’re not doing, you’re failing or somehow falling short.

-As your therapist, I show up as a human first.
-Because it’s in our shared humanness that the work becomes real and the growth begins.
-Together, we’ll make space for all of you; the whole, complex, beautiful you that existed before the world’s expectations took hold.
+As therapists, we show up as humans first.
+We believe it is in our shared humanness that the work becomes real and growth begins.
+Together, we make space for all of you, the whole, complex, and beautiful you that existed before the world’s expectations took hold.

 “I love Jennifer!
 She has been so helpful and I really like the methods she has used to help me with my anxiety.
 I think I’ve been making good progress.
 I’m enjoying life more and my anxiety has decreased considerably.
 I really trust her, and I feel like she really listens to me and understands me.
 I feel so lucky to have found her.”